FOR IMMEDIATE RELEASE

 MEDIA CONTACT: Cyndi McMahon

 Office of College Communications

 WENHAM, MA--Mark Sargent, Provost of Gordon College, recently announced the 2008 Provost's Award winners during a service at the A. J. Gordon Memorial Chapel.
 The Provost's Award is given annually to two staff members who have made substantial contributions to student learning and personal development.
-This year's recipients are Anita Coco, technical support specialist and production manager for the Center for Educational Technologies; and Leo Cleary, locksmith and carpenter for Gordon's Physical Plant.
+This year's recipients are Anita Coco, technical support specialist and production manager for the Center for Technology Services; and Leo Cleary, locksmith and carpenter for Gordon's Physical Plant.

 In describing Anita Coco, Sargent says, "In many ways it is hard to tell you what Anita's job title is at Gordon, because she allows there to be no clear boundary line between her job description and her generosity.
 She gives so much, so creatively.
 In her career at Gordon she has had many technical roles and served as the manager of the Barrington Center for the Arts, where she assisted students late into the evening in the video editing labs.
 Recently she became the media support specialist in CET."
 Coco, a Beverly resident, holds a seminary degree and provides spiritual mentoring to students.
 As one of her colleagues observes, "It seems like a hundred times I have heard someone say, 'We have a problem.
 Get Anita!'"